top of page

 CHORUS

-The waves are calling us gently my love
+The waves they are calling us gently my love

-And the sun shone bright in your hair
+As the sun, shone bright in your hair

-No treasure or gold compares to what I now hold
+There's no treasure or gold, compares to who I now hold

-And the short life we have by the sea
+And the short life we had by the sea

 Tags: